13 High-Converting Social Proof Popup Examples That’ll Drive More Sales

 Social proof is nothing new.
 For many years, it’s been used by both online and offline marketers to persuade prospects and increase sales.

 Simply put, the principle of social proof refers to the influence of other people’s actions on our behavior.
-Meaning that when a large number of people are doing something, we assume that it must be the correct action.
+Meaning, when a large number of people are doing something, we assume that it must be the correct action.

 Leveraging this principle cleverly, many online stores use social proof on their websites and in their emails.

-While social proof is an effective tool to convert visitors into subscribers and beyond, only a handful of e-commerce marketers use it in their email popups.
+While social proof is an effective tool to convert visitors into subscribers and beyond, only a handful of e-commerce marketers use it in their website popups.

 So here are 13 highly effective social proof popup examples you can use to convert visitors into subscribers and customers.